fbpx

 Some are very easy, some will take a bit more planning, but all are worthwhile.

-We’ve sent this to all churches on our existing mailing lists, but if you’d like a copy then you can download it above.
+We’ve sent this to all churches on our existing mailing lists and we’ve also now received 200 new sign-ups for posters.
+If you too would like a copy then you can download or order it above.

 Let justice roll on like a river and righteousness like an ever flowing stream.